 One of the Italian Christmas traditions is that the festivities begin on Immaculate Conception Day, 8 December.
 On this day, Italian families decorate the Christmas tree, set up the nativity scene and carpet the house with colourful lights.

-Among the Italian Christmas traditions, we cannot fail to mention the pipers, who herald the arrival of the festivities with their typical melodies and songs in the squares and streets of our cities.
-Tradition has it that these players arrive from the mountains and are welcomed into homes, shops and churches to cheer the festivities and wish Merry Christmas.
+Among the Italian Christmas traditions we cannot fail to mention the pipers, who herald the arrival of the festivities and with their typical melodies and songs cheer the festivities and wish Merry Christmas.

 To learn more about these and other Christmas curiosities, continue reading our article on Italian Christmas traditions.

-In Italy, among the Christmas traditions, that of St Nicholas bringing gifts to children is not only celebrated in Friuli, in the Belluno area and in the towns to the left of the Piave River, but also throughout Trentino Alto Adige.
+In Italy, among the Christmas traditions, that of St Nicholas bringing gifts to children is celebrated above all in the city of Bari and throughout Trentino Alto Adige.
 On 6 December, Nikolaus, St Nicholas, accompanied by the fearsome Krampus, arrives throughout the province, bringing small gifts and sweets in the characteristic red bag, such as chocolate, mandarins and dried fruit, bonbons, Pfeffer or Lebkuchen.

-In these countries, every Sunday of the festivities, there is the custom of lighting a candle on the typical Advent wreath, while every day, children await the arrival of Christmas by opening a little box on the 'Advent calendar', which starts on the 1st and ends on the 24th.
+In these countries, beyond the celebrations for Nicholas, every Sunday of the festivities there is the custom of lighting a candle on the typical Advent wreath, while every day children await the arrival of Christmas by opening a little box on the 'Advent calendar', which starts on the 1st and ends on the 24th, waiting for the gifts under the tree.

-The Most Beautiful Italian Christmas Traditions: Father Christmas, the Befana, Santa Lucia
+Italian Christmas traditions: Santa Claus, Befana, Santa Lucia

 Santa Lucia from Syracuse also brings gifts to children in many northern Italian provinces on the night of 13 December.
 In addition, in Syracuse, the saint's hometown, she is solemnly celebrated with religious and folkloristic functions.
-Then on the night of 25 December there is traditionally Father Christmas.
+Then on the night of 25 December there is traditionally Santa Claus.

-Father Christmas, arrives on the night of 24 December flying on a magical sleigh pulled by reindeer.
+Santa Claus arrives on the night of 24 December flying on a magical sleigh pulled by reindeer.
 He enters in our homes by descending down the chimney, leaves the gifts under the tree and eats the biscuits and milk that the children have left for him.
-The rest of the year is spent making toys together with the elves in their toy workshop where they work and receiving letters about children's behaviour.
+The rest of the year is spent making toys together with the elves in their toy workshop where they work and receive letters about children's behaviour.

-The feast doesn’t end with Christmas, but rather awaits the arrival of the Three Wise Men with the children going from house to house to announce the birth of Christ, disguised themselves as the Biblical Magi, asking for a small offering, and often, they are given sweets.
+The feast doesn’t end with Christmas, but rather awaits the arrival of the Three Biblical Magi for the Epiphany with the children going from house to house to announce the birth of Christ, disguised themselves as the Biblical Magi, asking for a small offering, and often, they are given sweets.
+But Epiphany day is also dedicated to the kindest witch of the world.

-The Befana always arrives flying, but on a broomstick.
+Befana arrives flying on a broomstick.
 Children hang a stocking over the fireplace, so that it can be filled with toys and sweets.
-For the feast of St Nicholas, they do the same thing, always on the evening before 6 December.

 Ancient Christmas traditions: the nativity scene